What Are Programming Languages?

-Unlike markup languages (languages that represent the structure of data and content) such as HTML, and style sheets (documents that define the style of webpages) such as CSS, JavaScript is a programming language
+Unlike markup languages like HTML, which express the structure of data and content, and CSS, which defines the style of web pages, JavaScript is a programming language

-Since computers are complex digital devices that represent and process data in 0s and 1s, they cannot understand human languages like English, Spanish, or French.
+Computers are complex digital devices that represent and process data using 0s and 1s, which means they cannot understand human languages like English.

 function takes two parameters

-, a and b, and returns the result of adding these two parameters.
+, a and b, and returns the sum of these two parameters.

 Want to learn more?